Cayman Premier McKeeva Bush detained by police

-GEORGE TOWN, Cayman Islands Cayman Islands' Premier McKeeva Bush was detained by police on Tuesday in connection with a series of police investigations in the normally tranquil offshore financial centre, authorities said.
+GEORGE TOWN, Cayman Islands Dec 11 Cayman Islands' Premier McKeeva Bush was detained by police on Tuesday in connection with a series of police investigations in the normally tranquil offshore financial center, authorities said.

 A statement from the Royal Cayman Islands Police Service said Bush, 57, had been arrested by members of its Financial Crime Unit at his home on suspicion of theft and the alleged misuse of a government credit card.